top of page

 Fig1-2.png

-to detect a dynamical transition from a thermally allowed to a thermally forbidden spin-orbit entangled quadrupolar ordered state in Ca₂RuO₄.
+Here we exploit the intrinsic coupling of a multipolar order parameter to lattice degree of freedom as a route both to impart and to detect a dynamical transition from a thermally allowed to a thermally forbidden spin-orbit entangled quadrupolar ordered state in Ca₂RuO₄.
 Combining probe photon energy-resolved coherent phonon spectroscopy measurements with model Hamiltonian calculations, we show that the dynamical transition is manifested through anomalies in the temperature, pump excitation fluence, and probe photon energy dependence of the strongly coupled phonon.
 With this procedure, we introduce a general pathway to uncover hidden multipolar ordered states and to control their re-orientation on ultrashort timescales.

-See more details in the article: H. Ning*, O. Mehio*, X. Li*, M. Buchhold, M. Driesse, H. Zhao, G. Cao, D. Hsieh✉️, A coherent phonon induced hidden quadrupolar ordered state in Ca₂RuONat.
-Commun.
-14, 8258 (2023).
+See more details in the article: H. Ning*, O. Mehio*, X. Li*, M. Buchhold, M. Driesse, H. Zhao, G. Cao, D. Hsieh✉️, A coherent phonon induced hidden quadrupolar ordered state in Ca₂RuONature Communications 14, 8258 (2023).

 Light-induced Weyl semiconductor-to-metal transition mediated by an inverse-Peierls distortion